itsecurityco/to-google-translate/README.md

 ## To Google Translate
 ### Introduction

-This extension creates a context menu item in the browser, when you click on a menu item, the previously selected text is sent to Google Translate.
+This extension creates a context menu item in the browser, when you click on a menu item, the current page url or the previously selected text is sent to Google Translate.
 You can also setup default language in the option page.

 ### How to use
 #### Changing the default language